bmcilw1/DataStructuresAndAlgosPractice/LongestIncreasingSubsequence/solution.md

 Also, notice how the last answer changed part of the answer chain from the subproblem before.
 This means that just because a solution is best for some subproblem, does not mean that solution will be best for a larger problem.
 However, the part (0 -> 1) would have been contained in an even smaller sub-problem (before adding the 6).

 There is generally no greedy algorithm that works for a DP problem.
-For a given LIS of k, you need to take into account the answers to all LIS from 0 to k-1, not just the k-1 case.
+For a given LIS of k, you need to take into account the answers to all LIS from 0 to k-1, not just the k-1 case / not just the last best overall case.
+This means there is not going to be any O(N) solution to this particular problem.

 ## Resources
 * [This](https://www.youtube.com/watch?v=aPQY__2H3tE) video walks through this particular problem